nicole-dwenger/cdsviusal-quickdraw/README.md

 | snowflake | 0.39 | 0.46 | 0.36 | 0.40 |
 | yoga | 0.20 | 0.54 | 0.52 | 0.42 |

 For none of these words it was possible to reliably classify the country of a drawing.
 Plots of the model history indicated, that many of the models did not improve over epochs.
 In some cases only the training accuracy started to improve, suggesting that the model was starting to overfit on the training data.
-For future research, it may be interesting to explore if there are any other clusters in the drawings.
 Implications and critical reflections are addressed in the discussion below.

 ### 3. Can any other clusters be identified from drawings belonging to the same word?
 Images were clustered into 5 clusters using features extracted from VGG16.
 Plots for all of the 10 words can be found in the `out/3_clustering/` directory.
 For some words, it is possible to see some differences between clusters (e.g. rain, snowflake, yoga).
 For other words (e.g. house, ice cream, beard) from simply looking at the examples, it does not seem like clusters can be clearly distinguished.
 Examples are provided below.